justinluu8235/kitchen-assistant/README.md

 2. What's on the Menu page
 - When i view the page, I want to see a breakout of each day of the week
-- In each day of the week, I want to see a date, and what recipes I will be making that day
+- I want to see a date, and what recipes I will be making that day
 - Next to each day, or week, I want a option to take those recipes, and generate a shopping list

 3. Shopping List